Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

-in homology constructed in Section \ref{sec:seidel}, whose underlying chain map is defined by a count of punctured strips with boundary on $\Sigma_1 \cup \Sigma$.
-Here $\Sigma_1$ is an exact Lagrangian cobordism from $\Lambda^-_1$ to $\Lambda^+_1$ obtained by the Hamiltonian push-off of $\Sigma$ as defined in Section \ref{sec:dualitypushoff}.
-Roughly speaking, $\Sigma_1$ is obtained by a small perturbation using the positive and negative Reeb flows at the positive and negative end of $\Sigma$, respectively.

 The underlying chain map of $G^{\varepsilon^-_0,\varepsilon^-_1}_\Sigma$ lifts to the corresponding complexes with twisted coefficients.
-Namely, we define the chain map by the same counts of pseudoholomorphic strips, but where the count takes the homotopy class of the boundary of the strips into account in the manner described above.
+Namely, we define the chain map by the same count of pseudoholomorphic strips, but where the count takes the homotopy class of the boundary of the strips into account in the manner described in Section \ref{sec: twisted cthulhu}.
 The lifted map on homology will be denoted by